Kyung Hee University: World Civic Forum

-Run as a join initiative with the United Nations Department of Economic and Social Affairs, the World Civic Forum (WCF) is a global institution that brings together academic institutions, international organizations, civil society, governments, the business sector and the media to create programs in education, research and practice related to the challenges of making the world a better place to live.
+Run as a join initiative with the United Nations Department of Economic and Social Affairs, the World Civic Forum (WCF) is a global institution that brings together academic institutions, international organizations, civil society, governments, the business sector and the media to create programs in education, research, and practice related to the challenges of making the world a better place to live.
 Held concurrently with the World Civic Forum, the World Civic Youth Forum focuses youth on contemporary global issues, civic values, engagement, and action.

 Global Service Corps

 The Global Service Corps emphasizes peace studies in new forms of public service.
-Launched in September 2010, effort is placed on volunteering, social responsibility, social services, and regional and global engagement in areas such as rural farming communities, environment protection, and medical treatment of the disadvantaged.
+Launched in September 2010, the effort is placed on volunteering, social responsibility, social services, and regional and global engagement in areas such as rural farming communities, environment protection, and medical treatment of the disadvantaged.
 The program aims to seek means to address institutional engagement in global problems through research, education and practice, and media.
 Collaborations are with the United Nations, international NGOs, corporations, and other organizations.

 Global Studio Network

 The Global Student Network links by the internet diverse institutes and individuals around the world to overcome communication beyond barriers of language and culture.
-The network works with both local and international organization to encourage discussion.
+The network works with both local and international organizations to encourage discussion.
 Previous strands have included environmental issues and conflict resolution with the United Nations and UNESCO.